 Federated Challenge Scholarship

 Big Brothers Big Sisters offers the Federated Challenge Scholarship exclusively for Littles and High School Bigs.
 Recipients will receive up to $5,000 annually to use toward tuition, books and other educational expenses to pursue an apprenticeship, certificate or associate’s degree.
-The current application period is open, with a deadline of April 18th, 2019.
-Please visit www.scholarsapply.org/bbbsmn/ to start your application today!
+The current application period is open and accepting applications through Wednesday, April 22nd, 2020.
+Please visit https://learnmore.scholarsapply.org/bbbsmn to get started today!